mmshooreshi/pysel-map-scraper-PoC/README.md

    🧮 In case of URL redirecting triggered by google maps, It continue the scraping process **from the last place** it has been scraped.

-   🪁 Predefined scraping track as a `❮☡ GEOJSON file❯`, define the **movement route** of the scraper on the map.
+   🪁 Predefined scraping track as a `❮☡ GEOJSON file❯`, define the **movement path** of the scraper on the map.

    🧬 Each time the app starts, it reads the `customized search queries and map zooms` from the `❮CSV input file❯`. as there may be more than a single query, It may repeat the track for any query and map zoom once it finished the track.